xrdocs/asr9k/_tutorials/troubleshoot-slow-bgp-convergence-due-to-rpl.md

 </div>

 As you can see, line PXL_0_1 for INGRESS-ROUTE-POLICY and PXL_0_2 for EGRESS-ROUTE-POLICY are especially time consuming and slow the convergence down.
 If you correlate them with the route policies, then you can see that AS-PATH-SET-11 in INGRESS-ROUTE-POLICY and AS-PATH-SET-22 in EGRESS-ROUTE-POLICY cause the problem.
-Each AS path set is made of 100 lines which is a pretty inefficient way to write a policy since it does not leverage any possible optimization or the power of regex.
+Each AS path set is made of 100 regular expression lines which is a pretty inefficient way to write a policy since it does not leverage any possible optimization or the power of regex.

 <div class="highlighter-rouge">
 <pre class="highlight">